Please add keywords into the search field and adjust the filters to see relevant results.

 Before joining C40, Boping was the China Director of the World Future Council (WFC) and helped WFC to establish and develop its office in China.
 Previously, she was the Director of Policy and International Strategy of WWF China, leading WWF China’s policy research and advocacy work to influence China’s high-level policy framework for stronger environmental targets in its development policy.
 Earlier in her career, Boping had experience with both private sector and government programs.
 She provided consultancy on climate change and renewable energy for investments in China, served for Dexia bank on public and project finance and started her career with the EU-China Natural Forest Management Project under the State Forestry Administration of China, which inspired her to pursue a career in sustainable development.

-Prior to joining the C40, Mr. Miller served as the President and CEO of World Wildlife Fund-Canada, Canada’s foremost conservation organization.
-David Miller is a Harvard trained economist and professionally a lawyer.
+David Miller is a Harvard-trained economist and professionally is a lawyer.
 He and his wife, lawyer Jill Arthur, are the parents of two children.

-Juliette Carter serves as Corporate Services Director for C40 and is responsible for the effective running of the organisation through C40’s finance, HR, legal and IT functions.
+Juliette Carter serves as Corporate Services Managing Director for C40 and is responsible for the effective running of the organisation through C40’s finance, HR, legal and IT functions.
 Juliette previously worked at the Greater London Authority where she was the lead on HR and organisational development, supporting the organisation through two changes in political leadership.
-Whilst working in City Hall she had accountability for HR, resourcing, internal communications, project management, learning and organisational development teams.
-Juliette also worked with C40 whilst on secondment from the GLA to develop the in-house HR function and support the implementation of the City Advisor programme.
-Prior to working at the GLA, Juliette was Director of HR and in a variety of HR roles in the National Health Service.
+Whilst working in City Hall, she had accountability for HR, resourcing, internal communications, project management, learning and organisational development teams.
+Juliette also worked with C40 whilst on secondment from the GLA to develop the in-house HR function and support the implementation of the City Adviser programme.
+Before working at the GLA, Juliette was Director of HR and in a variety of HR roles in the National Health Service.
 Juliette completed her BA in Literature and French at King’s College London.
-She has a Masters in Human Resource Management and a post graduate certificate in employment law.
+She has a Master in Human Resource Management and a postgraduate certificate in employment law.

 Dr Kevin Austin serves as C40’s Deputy Executive Director.
 Kevin oversees all of C40’s programme delivery, operations and finance functions as well as contributing to global thought leadership and innovation in urban climate change issues.
 Kevin joined C40 from the Greater London Authority where he was responsible for External Relations for the Mayor of London.
 His previous role at the GLA included Head of Olympic projects, leading the delivery of the major city-related elements associated with the London 2012 Olympic and Paralympics Games.
 Between 2002 and 2009 he served as Head of Transport, advising the Mayor of London on all aspects of transport policy.
 In earlier years he worked for a major consultancy advising clients on project implementation and economic appraisal He has a Masters in Transport Planning and a Doctorate in Civil Engineering from Leeds University.